 - However, Rose later grew a bit, becoming a character in her own right in season 2 with a back story and her own side plot.
 And by season 4, she's actively snarking at Jack.
 And then she decides to just give up and just live in "retirement" with Bernard.

-- Inverted in the 1980s version of The Twilight Zone episode "Paladin of the Lost Hour", which had a magical white man (who does double duty as The Obi-Wan) help the young black protagonist find his destiny.
+- Inverted in The Twilight Zone (1985) episode "Paladin of the Lost Hour", which had a magical white man help the young black protagonist find his destiny.

 - In the short story upon which the episode is based, author Harlan Ellison states, "One of these men was black, the other white" and refuses to say which one is which.
 Of course, for a visual medium, they had to make a choice, and it seems that they deliberately chose to avoid the Magical Negro trope.